 Understanding the Different Parts of The Disposal Units

-The garbage disposal is often installed under the sink to chew the food waste then send it to the drainage.
+The garbage disposal is often installed under the sink to chew the food waste and then send it to the drainage.
 It’s a cylindrical appliance that when you look through the sink drain is hollow.
 It’s electrically powered and it runs when you switch it on.

 Not all disposal units have the splashguard but the continuous feed ones.
-It uses that feature to stop the splashing of the waste or water back to the sink as it continuously grinds.
+It uses that feature to stop the splashing of the waste or water back into the sink as it continuously grinds.
 Remember it can grind the waste whether you have the cover on or not.

 They are the rubber flaps that are on the sides of the sink.

 This part of the disposal unit is visible through the sink.
 It’s the passage into the garbage disposal.
-It touches the food fast then lets it into the disposer to help in disposing of the waste.
-Note that is has a movement that opens and closes to let the food waste into the disposer.
+It touches the food fast and then lets it into the disposer to help in disposing of the waste.
+Note that it has a movement that opens and closes to let the food waste into the disposer.

 The sink flange

-Let’s start from the fact that it’s circular.
+Let’s start with the fact that it’s circular.
 You will also have it attached to the stopper and the hopper.
 Its work is to support the disposer, and it’s the one that connects the disposer to the underside of the kitchen sink.

-So, it screws onto the sink drain and then it holds the garbage disposal mounting bracket.
+So, it screws onto the sink drain, and then it holds the garbage disposal mounting bracket.
 You use three screws to mount the disposer to the sink flange.
 Often when you realize a leakage is coming from the top part of the garbage disposal, it’s usually coming from the sink flange.